Malaysia

 Back to contents.

-A survey of over 700 people to examine opinions of the disability community regarding factors that influence their voting behaviour and disability issues that are important to them.
+Opinions of the disability community a survey of 700 disabled people regarding factors that influence their voting behaviour and disability issues that are important to them.
 Key priorities identified were employment, education, and enforcing rights.
-The study also shows reasons people did not register for disability cards: they were not aware of it, worried it might lead to stigma, or did not see how it would help them.
-(Make the Right Real) See coverage on Free Malaysia Today.
+(2022, Make the Right Real) See coverage on Free Malaysia Today.